-In this study, a multigene expression construct was used to elevate the production of free fatty acids, catalyze their conversion into TAG and prevent TAG hydrolysis.
+Plant lipid is one of the most energy-rich and abundant forms of reduced carbon available from nature.
+A multigene expression construct was used to elevate the production of free fatty acids, catalyze their conversion into TAG and prevent TAG hydrolysis.
 This construct was transferred into energycane callus, using the biolistic particle delivery system.
 Presence of transgenes in the regenerated plants were confirmed by PCR.
-A combination of TLC and GC-MS analysis revealed that the TAG contents in transgenic leaf tissue was elevated more than 18-fold compared to wild-type energycane.
-Currently, we are propagating the highest TAG producing energucane plants for field trials which are scheduled to begin under USDA-APHIS permit in April 2021 and will allow analysis of lipid and biomass production.

 Lipid yield per land area from high biomass crops like energycane is determined by the lipid concentration in the biomass, the total biomass yield and the extractability of the lipids from the biomass.
 Flowering of energycane is expected to affect oil yield and the extractability of oil.
 Upon flower induction vegetative growth ceases and sucrose/oil that has accumulated in the stalks is remobilized for use in reproductive development.
 Often flowering also leads to dehydration of the stalk tissues, which negatively affects stalk density, and also compromises sugar extraction in conventional sugarcane or lipid extraction in metabolically engineered lipid cane.
 Therefore, we recently generated transgenic energycane plants harboring a construct for RNAi mediated suppression of multiple flowering genes.
 Since energycane is vegetatively propagated for establishment of plantings, suppression of flowering will not require an altered agronomic practice while improving the biosafety of the engineered crop.
-Transgenic plants are currently being propagated in the greenhouse in preparation of field testing and will be characterized for target gene suppression during photo inductive period as well as for flowering and biomass production.